How to stay well in the heat

 - eat cold foods, such as salads and fruit, as they contain water.

-You can become dehydrated before you become thirsty.
-Keep an eye out for the symptoms of dehydration, which can include:
+Keep an eye out for the symptoms of dehydration.
+These can include:

 - dry mouth, lips and eyes

 - urinating less and darker urine than usual.

 If untreated, dehydration can lead to urine infections, constipation, muscle damage and kidney stones.

 Some people might be more likely to become dehydrated if they have diabetes, dementia, difficulties swallowing or they’re on certain medications.
 If you’re caring for someone, keep a note of how much they drink.